JakeWharton/jakewharton.com/_posts/2020-04-08-litmus-testing-kotlins-many-memory-models.md

 When writing multiplatform code, Kotlin's three compiler backends each have different memory models which must be considered.

 JavaScript is single-threaded so you really can do no wrong.
 The JVM model is arguably too permissive where you can do incorrect things and have them work 99.9% of the time.
-For native, Kotlin enforces invariants which helps prevent you from those 0.1% bugs that crop up in the JVM.
+When targeting native, Kotlin enforces some invariants which helps prevent you from those 0.1% bugs that crop up in the JVM.

 I've been porting the [AndroidX collection library][collection] to Kotlin multiplatform to experiment with binary compatibility, performance, tooling, and the different memory models.
 The library consists of mutable, single-threaded data structures.
 This should mean the different memory models never come into play.
 But weirdly they do, and let's look at how.